jchenhsch/mobile_network/README.md

     plot the metric dataframe and generate surface plot for each set of parameters in each model.r<br/>
 <br/>
   gen_files_new.sh:<br/>
-    1. main console that generate the traces, call the python scripts to generate the metric dataframes and plot them<br/>
+    1. main console file that generates the traces, calls the python scripts to generate the metric dataframes and plot the metric dataframes.<br/>
-    2. generate directories for traces, plot outputs and traces dataframes<br/>
+    2. generate directories for traces, plot outputs and traces dataframes. <br/>
     3. output the final result by moving the relevant files to the corresponding directory. <br/>

 ## Authors